SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 implementation specific information about the error (stack dump etc.).

 :Note:
-    See Qualifier_ 'error', for errors not related to a request, but occuring while determining a parameter.
+    See Qualifiers_ 'error', for errors not related to a request, but occuring while determining a parameter.